 Dr Margaret Redelman works as a Sex Therapist and a Relationship Therapist in private practice in Bondi Junction as well as The Male Clinic in Woolloomooloo, Sydney.

-Dr Redelman’s work covers positive male and female sexuality and sexual dysfunctions, and the interpersonal relationships of both heterosexual and homosexual couples.
+Her work covers positive male and female sexuality, sexual dysfunctions, and the interpersonal relationships of both heterosexual and homosexual couples.

 Dr Redelman is a guest lecturer and public speaker on topics of sexuality.
 She has published articles on sexuality in accredited medical journals and participated in research for the treatment of male and female sexual function.

 She is on the executive committee of SAS (Society for Australian Sexologists) and has full clinical accreditation from SAS as a Psychosexual Therapist.
-She is President of SAS NSW.
-She was national President of ASSERT (Australian Society Sexuality Educators Researchers and Therapists) from 2004 to 2009 and President of the 18th World Association for Sexual Health (WAS) Congress held in Sydney in 2007.
-She is the current president of the Asia-Oceania Federation for Sexology (AOFS) and was President of the 13th AOFS Conference held in Brisbane in 2014.
+She has held multiple executive positions in the Sexual Health field including President of SAS NSW in 2014 to 2016, President of the Asia-Oceania Federation for Sexology (AOFS) 2012 to 2014, President of the 13th AOFS Conference held in Brisbane in 2014, President of the 6th Sexual Dysfunction Conference, Sydney in 2014, Convenor of the Australasian Sexual Health Alliance (ASHA) Conference in Darwin in 2013, national President of ASSERT (Australian Society Sexuality Educators Researchers and Therapists) from 2004 to 2009 and President of the 18th World Association for Sexual Health (WAS) Congress held in Sydney in 2007.

 - Sexual & relationship counselling